fwisard/odobenix/README.md

 #Odobenix in a nutshell
 Utilities and games to improve morse skills.
 Written in C and Python, aimed at linux console users.
+GPL.

 #Programs
 This suite consists of the following software: